Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <a href="javascript:ReverseDisplay('calcenergy')">calcenergy</a>
 <div id="calcenergy" style="display:none;">

-This optional keyword controls energy output from an apolar solvation calculation.
+<p>This optional keyword controls energy output from an apolar solvation calculation.
 The syntax is

 {% highlight bash %}
 calcenergy {flag}
 {% endhighlight %}

-<p>where is a string denoting what type of energy to calculate:<br />
+where is a string denoting what type of energy to calculate:<br />
 <code>no</code> (Deprecated) Don't calculate any energies.<br />
 <code>total</code> Calculate and return total apolar energy for the entire molecule.<br />
 <code>comps</code> Calculate and return total apolar energy for the entire molecule as well as the energy components for each atom.
 </p>

 <div class="note info">
 <h5>Note</h5>
 <p>This option must be used consistently for all calculations that will appear in subsequent <code>PRINT</code> statements.
 For example, if the statement</p>
 {% highlight bash %}
 print energy 1 - 2 end
 {% endhighlight %}
 <p>appears in the input file, then both calculations 1 and 2 must have calcenergy keywords present with the same values for <code>flag</code>.</p>
 </div>

 </div>